alanoliveros/alanoliveros/README.md

 Frontend & Shopify Developer focused on building clean, responsive, and user-friendly interfaces.
 I work both independently and with teams on production-ready projects.

-I usually take Sundays and Mondays off (so no green dots those days 😄).
-I now work internationally, which means most of my coding happens at night.

-Outside of coding, I collect fragrances, go to the gym, and read self-help books.

 ---

 <h2>📈 GitHub Stats</h2>